kamuridesu/Akari/README.md

 # TODO

 - [x] Use aiohttp instead of requests to avoid blocking connections.
-- [ ] Map all endpoints used by jellyfin-web.
+- [ ] Map all endpoints used by jellyfin-web in the server.
+- [ ] Map all endpoints in jellyfin on the client to events.
+- [ ] Rewrite Jellyfin-apiclient-python using AIOHTTP.
+- [ ] Write tests.

 <p align="center">